sfhansen/mse246_project/reports/final_report.md

-Further, we collected additional predictor variables such as monthly `GDP`, `Crime Rate`, and `Unemployment Rate` by State, as well as macroeconomic predictors such as monthly measures of the `S&P 500`, `Consumer Price Index`, and 14 other volatility market indices (see Data Cleaning section for data collection details).
+Further, we collected additional predictor variables such as monthly `GDP`, `Crime Rate`, and `Unemployment Rate` by State, as well as macroeconomic predictors such as monthly measures of the `S&P 500`, `Consumer Price Index`, and 14 other volatility market indices (see "Data Cleaning" section for data collection details).
 We include insights from exploratory analysis of these measures as well.